danielpquinn/lounge/readme.md

     /signin -email admin@lounge.com -password admin

-New users can sign up using the /signup command and supplying an email address, username and password.
+New users can sign up by using the /signup command and supplying an email address, username and password.
 Nodemailer is used to send an email verification link to the supplied email address.

 ### Admin commands